-Missing in Action: Notable absentees from this week's WWE
+Missing in Action: Notable Absentees from this week's WWE

 Absence by Streak

-This week's most notable return was Charlotte Flair.
-With her last appearance being at Money in the Bank, Charlotte came back this week and defeated Carmella to get herself added to the SmackDown Live Women's Championship match at SummerSlam.
-With a title match looming, can Charlotte Flair make up for lost time by winning the Women's title at SummerSlam, defeating current champion Carmella and best friend Becky Lynch to do so?
+Although he did compete in the Greatest Royal Rumble match, Sin Cara's appearance on SmackDown Live this week was his first TV appearance since November.
+Having him as Andrade's first rival could work wonders for both superstars and will prove a welcome return to TV for Sin Cara.

 Is there someone you wish WWE would use more?
-Let us know in the comments below!
+Let us know in the comments!